 This is a great question!
 The answer is that we are not allowed to receive Communion in other churches!
 We are only allowed to receive Communion in the Catholic Church, and possible the Orthodox church.
 Although there was a schism, they still hold forth the tenets that we as Catholics believe and they have valid Sacraments.

-Let’s say you go to, Hillsong, the Baptist church down the street, a Pentecostal church, Mormons, or a Jehovah’s Witness church, we cannot receive Communion there.
-First and foremost, because they don’t have real Eucharist.
+Let’s say you go to Hillsong, the Baptist church down the street, a Pentecostal church, a church of Mormon, or a Jehovah’s Witness church – we cannot receive Communion there.
+First and foremost, they do not have the real Eucharist.
 The body and blood of Christ is found in the Catholic Church because Jesus gave himself to us in the sacrament at the Last Supper.
-He was very clear that when we eat the bread or drink the cup we partake of His body and blood.
+He was very clear that when we eat the bread or drink the cup, we partake of His body and blood.

 Protestant churches and other Christian churches believe that Communion is only an act of fellowship.
-Most do not believe it’s truly Jesus.
+Most do not believe it is truly the body, blood, soul and divinity of Jesus.
 They consider it more of a symbolic act commemorating the Last Supper, the Passion and its promised redemption.
-Even if they they do claim to believe that it’s Jesus, it doesn’t make it so.
-These churches do not have valid priests, and therefore, do not have the authority to consecrate a host to make it true Eucharist, or truly Jesus.
+Even if they they do claim to believe that it is Jesus, this does not make it so.
+These churches do not have valid priests, and therefore, do not have the authority to consecrate a host to make it the true Eucharist, or truly Jesus.

 The fullness of Communion and sacramental grace is in the Catholic Church.
-That’s why we are allowed to receive the Eucharist in the Catholic Church but not partake in communion services other churches.
-We don’t want to give a false witness or scandal saying, “Oh it’s okay” or “All churches are the same,” or, we all just worship Jesus, it’s just different.”
+That is why we are allowed to receive the Eucharist in the Catholic Church but not partake in communion services in other churches.
+We do not want to give a false witness or scandal saying, “Oh it’s okay” or “All churches are the same,” or, “we all just worship Jesus, it’s just different.”

-It simply isn’t true.
+It simply is not true.
 The Catholic Church and the Catholic Church alone was founded by Jesus.
 The same is true in reverse.
-Unless a person is a Catholic in good standing they should not come forward to receive during Mass.
+Unless a person is a Catholic in good standing, they should not come forward to receive during Mass.
 Because our Church is the true Church, if people want to receive the Catholic Eucharist, they must be part of it.
-Just like in the Bible. in order to partake of the fruits of the covenant, you had to be part of the covenant, part of the Jewish religion.
+Just like in the Bible.
+In order to partake of the fruits of the covenant, you had to be part of the covenant, part of the Jewish religion.
 If not, you are considered on the outside.
-It is the same with the New Testament, and being part of the covenant, or the church that Jesus started.
+It is the same with the New Testament, and being part of the covenant, or the church, that Jesus started.